 Ok, so it’s super simple to make this chili cheese dog bake.
 It starts with some simple crescent roll dough.
 Choose your favorite cheese (we love cheddar and American cheese!).
 Roll the crescent dough that’s stuffed with a hot dog and a bunch of cheese.
 Add some of your favorite chili and lots of warm oven love.
 After about 45 minutes, voila!
 You can a wonderful warm meal for all chili cheese hot dog lovers!

-Watch the video making the Chili Cheese Crescent Dog Bake – So easy and so good!:
+Video: Chili Cheese Crescent Dog Bake – So easy & good!

 Chili Cheese Crescent Hot Dog Bake